sametkocbay/sametkocbay.github.io/_pages/about.md

 My research interests lie at the intersection of **numerical methods, high-performance computing, and machine learning**.
 In particular, I am interested in developing machine learning-based approaches for scientific computing, including surrogate modeling, physics-informed learning, and data-driven acceleration of simulation pipelines.

-Previously, I received my B.Sc. in Mechanical Engineering from the Karlsruhe Institute of Technology, where I focused on computational methods in fluid mechanics and thermodynamics.
+Previously, I received my B.Sc. in Mechanical Engineering from the Karlsruhe Institute of Technology, where I focused on computational methods in fluid mechanics.